INFORMATION FOR PARENTS

 We welcome contact with parents, as children respond better and are more likely to be confident and secure knowing that parent and school are able to communicate freely.
 Staff are prepared to meet with parents and/or caregivers at any time, although it is preferred that an appointment be made outside of class contact time.

 The school has a cellphone available for texting in absences or messages.
-Please advise the office by 2.30pm about any changes in after-school plans.
+Please advise the office BEFORE 2.30pm about any changes in after-school plans.
 A message book is circulated to all classes at 2.30pm.
 After this time we cannot guarantee that your child will get the message.

 We cannot take a child’s word for any changes to their normal plan.
 Please can parents ring, txt or send a note if they are to do anything different after school.
 If we haven’t heard from you then they will stick to the normal plan. i.e catch the bus, or wait at school etc.